 The covert raid on Bin Laden’s compound by the Navy SEALs “Team Six” took about 40 minutes.

 “The military working dogs would give you an edge, especially on a night mission,” Aiello said.

 “Visibility is not too good for the troops, even with night vision goggles, so this is where your dog is the asset, sounds and smell.
 The dog can hear sounds that a human can’t hear and is trained to smell explosives, such as IEDs [improvised explosive devices], booby traps — which a human can’t see.”

-Starting in WWII
+Starting in World War II

-The New York Times reports that around 600 of the dogs are now in Iraq and Afghanistan, and Slate says there are roughly 2,700 total in the U.S. military.
+The New York Times reports that around 600 of the dogs are now in Iraq and Afghanistan, and Slate calculates that there are roughly 2,700 total in the U.S. military.

 Today the K-9s of the armed forces are credited with saving untold thousands of lives in various conflicts over the past few decades.

 John Burnam, author of a book called A Soldier’s Best Friend, says, “No one knows how many lives have been saved” by the dogs, but his guess is “many thousands, hundreds of thousands since World War II.”

 A Military Working Dog Teams National Monument is now in the works, awaiting funding for a dedication in 2012.